 There are a few ways to stream NFL RedZone on your screen.
 Whether you want to watch how your fantasy team is doing on your smartphone, tablet or PC, you’ll most likely need a streaming service to get RedZone.

-Sling TV may be your most cost-efficient option.
-For just $35 per month, you can select the Sling Blue “Sports Extra” add-on that features the coveted channel plus a number of other good ones.
-You can watch on Apple TV, Roku, Amazon Fire TV and Xbox One, in addition to on your phone, tablet and PC.
+Sling TV used to be your most cost-efficient option.
+For just $35 per month, you could select the Sling Blue “Sports Extra” add-on that features the coveted channel plus a number of other good ones.
+You could watch on Apple TV, Roku, Amazon Fire TV and Xbox One, in addition to on your phone, tablet and PC.
+However, that was not the case for Dish Network and Sling TV subscribers as of June 2020, meaning RedZone hopefuls have to turn elsewhere.

 FuboTV is another live TV option, though it’s definitely more costly.
 For $64 per month, you can get NFL RedZone and about a million other sports channels.
 The plus here is it’s supported on basically every platform including Roku, Apple TV, Amazon Fire Stick, Chromecast, Android TV and iOS products.

-You don’t need a PlayStation to use PlayStation Vue to watch RedZone, but you will need about $60 per month.
-Go with the “Core” package and the Sports Pack add-on that comes with RedZone and a bunch of other extra ESPN channels and you’ll be as happy as Patrick Mahomes with a bottle of ketchup.
-You can watch your favorite Sunday channel on the PlayStation 3 and 4 as well as Roku, Amazon Fire TV, Chromecast, Apple TV, Android TV and iOS devices.
-Plus, the Vue has a DVR option.
+You didn’t need a PlayStation to use PlayStation Vue to watch RedZone, but you did need about $60 per month.
+The “Core” package and the Sports Pack add-on that comes with RedZone and a bunch of other extra ESPN channels used to make customers as happy as Patrick Mahomes with a bottle of ketchup.
+Last season, fans could watch their favorite Sunday channel on the PlayStation 3 and 4 as well as Roku, Amazon Fire TV, Chromecast, Apple TV, Android TV and iOS devices.
+Plus, the Vue had a DVR option.

 What Channel is NFL Redzone?